Frostielocks/Zoo-ArchiMate/README.md

 ## Getting Started
 If you're an ArchiMate veteran directly using the [source model](#source) will provide the best experience.

-We recommend newcomers to the ArchiMate language to instead download or fork the repository and use the [HTML documentation site](#html-documentation-site) which is usable even without having any modeling tools installed.
+We recommend newcomers to the ArchiMate language to instead download or fork the repository and use the [HTML documentation website](#html-documentation-website) which is usable even without having any modeling tools installed.

 If you just want to consult the diagram without even downloading or forking the repository you can check out the [PDF jasper report](#jasper-reports) which will render in a browser.